PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Unit tests
-This type of tests is highly bounded with our implementation, especially in terms of public contract of our classes/functions etc. With that said, by changing interface of our unit tested implementation, usually it should cause test fail.
+This type of tests is highly bounded with our implementation, especially in terms of the public contract of our classes/functions etc. With that said, by changing the interface of our unit tested implementation, it should usually cause a test fail.

 Let's generate a service test for our theme manager service: